If you’re thinking about a second opinion, you probably feel like your injury has been misdiagnosed or mismanaged.

 Many patients are hesitant to seek a second opinion, thinking of it like cheating on a partner.

-But a confident clinician is never threatened by external input – it’ll either confirm they’re on the right track or discover something that was missed.
+A confident clinician is never threatened by external input – it’ll either confirm they’re on the right track or discover something that was missed.